Markus Kuhn (American football)

-Markus Kuhn (born 5 May 1986) is a former German gridiron football defensive tackle.
-He was selected by the New York Giants in the seventh round of the 2012 NFL Draft.
-In December 2014 he recovered a fumble against the Tennessee Titans and scored, becoming the first German to earn an NFL touchdown.
+Markus Kuhn (born 5 May 1986) is a German former professional American football defensive tackle.
+He was selected by the New York Giants in the seventh round of the 2012 NFL draft.
 Kuhn played college football at NC State.

+Kuhn played for the Giants for four seasons, where he earned the distinction of becoming the first German to earn an NFL touchdown after recovering a fumble in 2014.
+After leaving the Giants after the 2015 season, he had an offseason stint with the New England Patriots in 2016.

-Early years
+Early life

 Born in Mannheim, Germany, Kuhn started playing football at age 14.
 He was introduced to the sport while spending vacations with his family in Florida.
 His interest and curiosity led him to start playing football in Germany and he eventually began playing linebacker and defensive tackle for the Weinheim Longhorns, winning Rookie of The Year.
 Kuhn was a four-time German Football League All-Star.

 College career

 In 2007 Kuhn decided to play collegiate football.
 Without access to college recruiters, Kuhn resorted to personally visiting colleges with his father in 2007.
 He was ultimately given a scholarship at North Carolina State University.
-At NC State, Kuhn was part of the Champs Sports Bowl winning team in 2010 and the Belk Bowl winning team in 2011.
-In 2012 Kuhn earned a degree in Business economics.
+At NC State, Kuhn was part of the Champs Sports Bowl-winning team in 2010 and the Belk Bowl-winning team in 2011.
+In 2012 Kuhn earned a degree in business economics.